SSProve/ssprove/DOC.md

   (* Now deal with the goals *)
 ```

-Finally the identity package is defined as `ID I` where `I` is an interface.
+Finally, the identity package is defined as `ID I` where `I` is an interface.
 It both imports and exports `I` by simply forwarding the calls.
 It is valid as long as `I` does not include two signatures sharing the same
 identifier, as overloading is not possible in our packages.
 This property is